muesal/trip_planner/README.md

 >DATABASE_PASSWORD=""

-When in the root of the repository activate the python environment and set up the environment by running:
+When in the root of the repository activate the python environment and set up the environment for flask by running:
 >export FLASK_APP=index.py <br>
 >export FLASK_ENV=development